Last year it’s safe to say I had gone pretty hard in the work department and slacked on the whole ‘living’ thing.

 Straight up, I would be the world’s worst housewife.
 I hate cleaning and the urge to cook something hits me about once every 3 months.

 My boyfriend and I decided to split our house jobs to be that he cooks and I clean.
 And then I hired a cleaner.
 Our cleaning man comes once every other week and I swear a job that would take me an entire Saturday takes him 2 hours.
 The man is a cleaning machine and I could not be happier to hand him over money every week.

 I hired a VA last month and everything I just didn’t want to do, I handed over to her.
 At first, I really had no idea how many hours I’d need her to work or what exactly I’d have her do.
 Now one month is over, I ended up paying $190 for her to do all the tasks I hate, and I consider that money very well spent!

-The outsourcing bug is catching on.
-My boyfriend has seen how much I've been loving our cleaning man and VA and has gone from a complete skeptic to ordering Hello Fresh ($20 off your first Hello Fresh order here!) for the first time to make cooking easier on himself.
+Oh, and the outsourcing bug is totally catching on.
+My boyfriend has seen how much I’ve been loving our cleaning man and VA and has gone from a complete skeptic to ordering Hello Fresh ($20 off your first Hello Fresh order here!) for the first time to make cooking easier on himself.

 My service-based business process is so nailed down, it takes 0 thinking or organization to get set up for a new project.
 Here’s some things I’ve done to streamline and systematize my service:

 Booking consult calls are scheduled through Acuity – I don’t send a single email to organize booking consultations